spann-pediatrics/HMO-Dashboard/README.md

 The goal is to make HMO data comparable across studies so it can be analyzed in tools like Streamlit, Tableau, Power BI, or Python.

 ## Project Workflow (Simple Explanation)
 1. Raw HMO Excel files are placed in the raw/ folder, grouped by study (e.g., Oxford, Brooklyn, NeoBANK).
+Mannually upload more studies as more are analyzed, make sure to upload seperate excel sheets for the HMO area counts and associated metadata.
 2. The data processing pipeline (data_processing.ipynb) scans those files, identifies the correct HMO sheet and standardizes column names.
-3. Cleaned versions of each file are saved into the staging/ folder under the matching study name.
+3. Cleaned versions of each HMO file are saved into the staging/ folder under the matching study name.
-4. All cleaned files are combined into one master file inside staging/_merged/.
+4. All cleaned HMO files are combined into one master file inside staging/_merged/.
 Called 'hmo_merged.csv'
-5. The merged file is used for visualization and inital exploratory analysis can be found the notebook analysis/hmo_eda.ipynb.

 ## Folder Descriptions